Here are some Frequently Asked Questions about wildland fire.

 At what temperatures do forest fires burn?

 An average surface fire on the forest floor might have flames reaching 1 meter in height and can reach temperatures of 800°C (1,472° F) or more.
 Under extreme conditions a fire can give off 10,000 kilowatts or more per meter of fire front.
 This would mean flame heights of 50 meters or more and flame temperatures exceeding 1200°C (2,192° F).
 (Information provided by Natural Resources Canada.)
+The U.S. Forest Service researchers have documented a temperature of 3,000° F in a wildland fire.
 The failure of some of the components of the fire shelters used on the 2013 Yarnell Hill Fire, (the silica cloth and high-temperature-resistant thread) indicates that the temperature of the fire was over 2,000°F, hotter than many fires.

 What is a “prescribed fire”?
 These are sometimes called prescribed burns, or controlled burns, but the term that most land management agencies use is “prescribed fire”.
 It is the process of treating land by using carefully and skillfully applied fire to burn some of the vegetation.
 When applied correctly by professionals, it is only done after writing a prescribed fire plan that addresses the specific characteristics of the tract of land being treated.
 It will include a “prescription” that requires that many different weather, environmental, and vegetation factors be within carefully defined parameters.
 The plan will also specify how the fire will be applied, by whom, and what fire control people and equipment must be on scene before the first match is lit.
 The reasons for using prescribed fire can be many, but they can often include: to replicate natural conditions, restore fire to the landscape, reduce unnaturally high accumulations of vegetation due to fire exclusion, reduce the fire hazard around structures or communities, enhance the habitat of animals, and control exotic species.The smoke from a prescribed fire can be a nuisance, but it is much less than would be created if the same area burned as an unplanned and uncontrolled wildfire.
 Fire is a natural part of most ecosystems.
 It is not a question of IF the land will burn, but WHEN and under what conditions…controlled, or uncontrolled.